shaurya35/ITER-Social-Connect/README.md

 ## Overview

 - ITER Social Connect is a platform designed to help students collaborate, innovate, and grow.
 It facilitates finding project partners, gaining mentorship from experienced individuals, and building connections with like-minded peers.
 Ideal for final-year or passion projects, it offers expert guidance and networking opportunities with coding and development enthusiasts at ITER.
 Join to find your dream team, learn from the best, and expand your network in a community of passionate innovators.

+## Features

+- ⁠Find Hackathon Teams - No more going solo—team up with skilled peers.
+- ⁠Collaborate on Projects - From college assignments to passion projects, connect with the right talent.
+- ⁠Expand Your Network - Meet developers, coders, and innovators just like you.